Veolia: Corporate social responsibility

-The company's sustainable development activities are diverse.
-Because it operates in three sectors with a huge potential impact on the environment, both the risks and opportunities presented by sustainable development activities are substantial.
-The environmental, social and societal performance commitments are integrated into its strategic plan.
-The company is involved to a greater or lesser extent in the implementation of each of the 17 UN SDGs, with a direct impact on 13 of them.
-The company's sustainability efforts are furthered by its Foundation and Institute which emphasize innovation and research.
+The company reports activities related to sustainable development across its water, waste, and energy operations.
+Environmental and social objectives are included in its corporate strategy.
+The company is involved to a greater or lesser extent in the implementation of each of the 17 UN SDGs, and reports alignment with 13 of the 17 UN Sustainable Development Goals.
+The company's sustainability efforts are furthered by its Foundation and Institute which support activities related to research and environmental initiatives.

 The Veolia Foundation

 The Veolia Foundation supports non-profit activities related to sustainable development, professional continuous development and the protection of the environment in France and overseas.
 The foundation supports projects through financial aid and voluntary services provided by its employees.
 It also supports emergency relief operations in collaboration with humanitarian organisations.

 Following the 2010 Haiti earthquake, the Veolia Foundation dispatched 30 tons of emergency supplies (mainly water treatment units) via French Red Cross air transportation.
 The Foundation also sent Veolia technical experts to provide water to the disaster's victims.
 In the Philippines, in November 2013 Typhoon Yolanda ravaged the center of the archipelago and affected 10 million inhabitants, Veolia Foundation intervened alongside the NGO Solidarités International in the region of Tacloban, the first coastal town in the path of the typhoon, to bring aid to the devastated population.

 In 2016, after Hurricane Matthew hit Haiti, the Veolia Foundation intervened to restore drinking water with the NGO Acted.

 Institut Veolia

-The Institut Veolia was created in 2001 to provide insights into major global challenges such as climate change, urbanisation and various economic, social and cultural issues related to the environment.
-The institute is built around a committee that brings together seven experts and an international network of researchers and experts.
+The Institut Veolia was created in 2001 to conduct research and publish work on global challenges such as climate change, urbanisation and various economic, social and cultural issues related to the environment.
+The Institute is built around a committee that brings together seven experts and an international network of researchers and experts.
 Its activities include organising conferences and publishing articles and reports.